How can I write accurate references in English?

 Finally, when writing the place of publication and the publisher in a reference, the common Harvard structure is as follows:

 Please note: there are many different possible referencing styles such as APA or Chicago Style.
-All examples demonstrated in this lesson are of the Harvard Style of referencing as in Cite Them Right.
+All examples demonstrated in this chapter are of the Harvard Style of referencing as in Cite Them Right.

-Lesson 3 explores the topic: How can I create, lay out and order reference lists?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: How can I create, lay out and order reference lists?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.